 If you have been injured by a defective product or dangerous drug, you should contact our experienced defective product attorney today.
 We have the expertise, resources and dedication necessary to stand up for your rights and successfully fight the manufacturer, distributor and their insurance companies.

-To learn more about defective products, please select from the following links:
+To learn more about defective products, please see our Tips for Choosing a Product Liability Lawyer.

 Department of Agriculture: